sprakash57/create-react-saga/api.md

 ## Fetch Data

-Create React Saga at the core uses `fetchData.js` at the core for all external API calls.
-That is built upon Browser's `fetch API`.
+If you are going to leverage Redux-Saga for your asynchronous calls, you should check out `fetchData.js`.
+Create-React-Saga uses it at the core for all external API calls.
+Of course this is built upon Browser's `fetch API`.

 ## Redux-Saga